 Paragraph panel is the extension of character and the type panel.
 To use this option go to the window and chose ‘paragraph’.
 There are various paragraph options which you can on your text.
 To know more about the paragraph and its options you can see my blog post on ‘Type panel in Photoshop’.

 Paths are vector lines which have one or more straight or curve segments.
 In Photoshop, it is usually used to make selections or stokes.
-To know more about paths and how it works you can see my blog post ‘Pen Tool in Adobe Photoshop’.
+To know more about paths and how it works you can see my blog post ‘Pen Tool in Photoshop’.

 This option shows you the properties of your adjustment layers.